bediger4000/squava/README.md

     4  _ _ _ _ _
     ...

+You can select the players' algorithms.
-You can specify what the first player is (`-1 x`) and what the second player is (`-2 x`).
-The 3 options are 'A' for an alpha/beta minimaxing player, 'N' for a Negascout minimaxing player, and 'B' for an alpha/beta minimaxing player that has an opening for its first 3 moves
+You specify what the first player by `-1 x`, and the second player by `-2 x`.

+* 'A' for an alpha/beta minimaxing player
+* 'N' for a Negascout minimaxing player
+* 'B' for an alpha/beta minimaxing player that has an opening for its first 3 moves.
+* 'G' for an alpha/beta minimaxing player that tries to stay out of bad positions
+* 'M' for a Monte Carlo Tree Search version, 150,000 iterations

 ## JavaScript Program